-CASA volunteers are everyday people – teachers, business people, retirees, stay-at-home moms, and grandparents – who are committed to making a difference for children who might otherwise slip through the cracks in an overburdened foster care system.
+CASA volunteers are everyday people – teachers, accountants, health care professionals, retirees, and stay-at-home parents.
+CASAs are committed to making a difference for children who might otherwise slip through the cracks in an overburdened foster care system.
 They are appointed by judges to guide one child or one set of siblings through the system to safe, permanent homes as quickly as possible.
 CASA volunteers research case records and speak to each person involved in a child’s life, including family members, teachers, doctors, lawyers, and social workers.
-They monitor the progress of the child and family throughout the case and advocate for the child’s current and future needs in court in school, and in agency meetings.
-Their independent evaluations allow the court to make better informed decisions.
+They monitor the progress of the child and family throughout the case and advocate for the child’s current and future needs in court, in school, and in agency meetings.
+Their independent evaluations allow the court to make better-informed decisions.

-We invite you to join our family of volunteers and make a difference in a child’s life – and your own.
+We invite you to join our family of volunteers and make a difference in a child’s life – and your own!